Warm-Started QAOA with Custom Mixers Provably Converges and Computationally Beats Goemans-Williamson's Max-Cut at Low Circuit Depths: Introduction

+Recent work by Cain et al. \cite{CFGRT22} further explored convergence properties of warm-starts, when augmented with standard mixers.
+They showed using a perturbative approach that standard QAOA with single-cut warm-starts (i.e., each qubit is initialized at $\ket{0}$ or $\ket{1}$) does not show any improvement in the approximation ratio, even when the circuit depth is increased.
+This result is interesting in the context of our work, since we find that (1) using custom mixers, one can guarantee convergence as long as the initialization is not at a single-cut, and (2) warm-starts that are perturbations of single-cut initializations (e.g., each qubit is initialized at $R_Y(\theta^*)\ket{0}$ or $R_Y(\pi-\theta^*)$ for some small $\theta^*$ where $R_Y(\theta)$ is a single-qubit rotation about the $y$-axis by angle $\theta$) converge very slowly, in computations, even with custom mixers.
+Our work therefore complements the existing work and clarifies what kind of warm-starts are useful.

-Lastly, there have been other works which have explored modifications of the QAOA ansatz.
-Farhi et al. \cite{FGGN17} consider having separate variational parameters for each vertex and edge.
-Hadfield et al. \cite{HWORVB17} and Wang et al. \cite{WRDR20} consider versions of QAOA that are suitable for combinatorial optimization problems with both hard constraints (that must be satisfied) and soft constraints (for which we want to minimize violations).
+Additionally, other works have explored different kind of modifications of the QAOA ansatz.
+Farhi et al. \cite{FGGN17} considered having separate variational parameters for each vertex and edge.
+Hadfield et al. \cite{HWORVB17} and Wang et al. \cite{WRDR20} considered versions of QAOA that are suitable for combinatorial optimization problems with both hard constraints (that must be satisfied) and soft constraints (for which we want to minimize violations).
 Zhu et al. \cite{ZTBMBE20} modify QAOA such that the ansatz is expanded in an iterative fashion with the mixing Hamiltonian being allowed to change between iterations.
-For the scope of this work, we do not consider these alternate approaches to modify the ansatz of QAOA; however, it may serve as an interesting direction for future work as QAOA-warmest can likely be used in conjunction with these other approaches.
+Bravyi et al. \cite{BKKT19} proposed a recursive QAOA approach that decreases the instance size at each iteration; Egger et al. \cite{egger2020warm} also consider a similar recursive version of their approaches.
+B\"artschi et al. \cite{bartschi2020grover} and Jiang et al. \cite{jiang2017near} consider modifications of QAOA inspired by Grover's (quantum) algorithm \cite{grover1996fast} for fast database search.
+For the scope of this work, we do not consider these alternate approaches; however, it may serve as an interesting direction for future work as QAOA-warmest can likely be used in conjunction with these other approaches.